brynj-digital/laravel-scout-vectorize/README.md

 ### Search returns no results

-- Ensure your models are indexed: `php artisan scout:vectorize-import "App\Models\Product"`
+- Ensure your models are indexed: `php artisan scout:import "App\Models\Product"`
 - Check your Vectorize index has vectors: Use the Cloudflare dashboard or API
 - Verify your API credentials are correct